What is a leaseholder?

 You can pay the full amount within 28 days using different methods of payments.

 You also can pay in monthly installments.
-You can do this by making arrangements with our Agresso Support Team.
-You can call them on 01642 528385.
+You can do this by making arrangements by calling Xentrall Shared Services.
+You can call them on 01642 528385 or email them on [email protected].

 If you cannot pay your service charge bill, don't ignore it!
 It will not go away and you could end up losing your home if you don't try to pay it.
 Call us on 01325 405333 and we can help you.

 As a leaseholder, you have the right to improve your home.
 Some improvements you will need written permission from us.
 You must ask permission for any alterations/improvements.
-You can write to your management officer.
+You can write to the Housing Account Team or call on 01325 405333 for further information.
 We do not need to know about minor work such as decorating.

 We will consult you about any major works or services to your building or estate.
 This may include installing lifts, rewiring communal areas, or cavity wall insulation.